mariavmukhina/FFT_Analysis_of_Biological_Oscillations/README.md

 # FFT analysis of Biological Oscillations

-This script was specifically created to analyze the oscillations in length of bacterial chromosomes, which occur throughout cell cycle with periods between 2 and 20 minutes.
-The script can deal with the samples with different number of time points as eash cell has different length of cell cycle
+This script was specifically created to analyze the oscillations in length of bacterial chromosomes, which occur throughout cell cycle with varyimg periods.
+The script can deal with the samples with different number of time points as eash cell has different length of cell cycle.

 <img src="https://raw.githubusercontent.com/mariavmukhina/FFT_Analysis_of_Biological_Oscillations/main/images/PSDsurf.png?raw=true">